Anant/Cassandra.Realtime/README.md

-# Getting started with Cassandra and Spark!
+# Getting started with Cassandra, Spark, and Kafka!

-This project is part of the **Event Driven Toolkit for Kafka & Cassandra** initiative from Anant where we build step-by-step and distributed message processing architecture.
+This project is part of the **Event Driven Toolkit for Cassandra, Spark, Kafka** initiative from Anant where we build step-by-step and distributed message processing architecture.

 ![Splash](/screenshots/spark-cassandra-hero.jpeg)